dpgaspar/Flask-AppBuilder/README.rst

     python init_app.py

-Use init_app.py (folder 'bin' on git) will create a fresh new database.
+Use init_app.py (folder 'bin' on git) to create a fresh new database.
+This will:
+	- Create the security tables and all your application tables too.
-Add an 'admin' associated with role "Admin" with all permissions.
+	- Add an 'admin' user associated with role "Admin".
+	- Initialize all your applications detailed permissions.
+	- Add all permission to Role "Admin" (AUTH_ROLE_ADMIN).

-The 'admin' password will be 'general' change it on your first access using the application.
+The 'admin' password will be 'general'.
+Change it on your first access using the application.
 (Click the username on the navigation bar, then choose 'Reset Password')

 Base Configuration
 ..................

-Use config.py to configure the following parameters, by default it will use SQLLITE DB, and bootstrap 3.0.0 base theme:
+Use config.py to configure the following parameters.
+By default it will use SQLLITE DB, and bootstrap 3.0.0 base theme:

   - Database connection string (SQLALCHEMY_DATABASE_URI)
   - AUTH_TYPE: This is the authentication type
 	- 0 = Open ID
 	- 1 = Database style (user/password)
   - AUTH_ROLE_ADMIN: Configure the name of the admin role.
-All you new models and view will have automatic full access on this role
   - AUTH_ROLE_PUBLIC: Special Role that holds the public permissions, no authentication needed
   - APP_NAME: The name of your application
   - APP_THEME: Various themes for you to choose from (bootwatch).